-- From both an ethical and legal standpoint, the settlement agent must be aware of its proper role in the process. - Unauthorized Practice of Law issues often arise and the settlement agent must defer to the attorney.
-In south jersey, it may be necessary to stop a closing to enable the parties to consult an attorney. - The appropriate conduct of the settlement agent is crucial to protect the interest of the consumer, including the proper handling of non-public information. - The provisions of Opinion 26 constitute the state of the law regarding closings without lawyers.
+- From both an ethical and legal standpoint, the settlement agent must be aware of its proper role in the process. - A settlement agent must not prepare settlement documents or give legal opinions regarding the effects or consequences associated with policy exceptions or coverage provisions. - Unauthorized Practice of Law issues often arise and the settlement agent must be prepared to defer to the attorney.
+In a South Jersey style closing, it may be necessary to stop a closing to enable the parties to consult with legal Counsel.